paritytech/substrate/docs/node-template-release.md

 	P.S: This step can be automated if we update `node-template-release` package in `.maintain/node-template-release`.

-4. Once the three `Cargo.toml`s are updated, compile and confirm Node Template builds.
+4. Once the three `Cargo.toml`s are updated, compile and confirm that the Node Template builds.
 Then commit the changes to a new branch in [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template), and make a PR.

 	> Notice there are chances the code in Substrate Node Template works with the linked Substrate git